Signs of Teenage Suicide

 Statements – Direct and Indirect

+Direct statements are one of the most overlooked signs of teenage suicide.
 People who talk about suicide, threaten suicide or call suicide crisis lines are 30 times more likely than average to kill themselves.
 Take suicide threats seriously.

 - “I hate my life.”